Last Updated on September 16, 2022 by Caleb Callanan

 As someone that has studied abroad with AIFS on both a traditional academic program and an internship program, I can tell you that each is an amazing and worthwhile experience.

 Fortunately AIFS offers internships that are worth academic credits, and are flexible to meet the different needs of students!
 Both 3 and 6 credit internships are available in Rome!
-I elected to complete a 6 credit internship, as this satisfied requirement for my major, allowed me to have an immersive experience, and left room for me to take the other terrific courses offered by Richmond University in Rome!
+I elected to complete a 6 credit internship, as this satisfied requirement for my major, allowed me to have an immersive experience, and left room for me to take the other terrific courses offered!

 There were a plethora of places in Rome to apply to intern with through AIFS.
 Each of them was uniquely interesting, and would beneficial to both my college and future professional career.
 After much consideration, and conversation with the on-site internship coordinator in Rome, I was placed in the Embassy of the Republic of Malta to Italy.
 I can honestly say that one of the most exciting days of my life was when I received the email with my placement information.
 I had never step foot in an embassy before, much less interned for one, and the prospect of this was thrilling!